Kabocha Squash

 Health Benefits

-- Contains Vitamin C, which boosts the immune system and supports skin health.
+- Excellent source of vitamin C, boosting the immune system and promoting skin health.

-- Low in calories, making it a nutritious and guilt-free addition to a balanced diet.
+- Low in calories and carbohydrates, making it a healthy addition to weight management diets.

 Storage Tips

-Kabocha squash should be stored in a cool, dark, and dry place, such as a pantry or root cellar.
-Whole, uncut kabocha squash can last for several months when stored properly at room temperature.
-Once cut, wrap tightly in plastic wrap or store in an airtight container in the refrigerator and use within 5-7 days.
-You can also freeze cooked kabocha squash puree for longer storage; simply portion into freezer-safe bags or containers.
+Whole kabocha squash should be stored in a cool, dry, and dark place like a pantry or cellar.
+Avoid direct sunlight and temperatures above 75°F (24°C) to prevent spoilage.
+When stored properly, it can last for several months.
+Once cut, wrap tightly in plastic wrap or store in an airtight container in the refrigerator.
+Use within 5-7 days for optimal freshness.
+You can also freeze cooked kabocha squash puree for longer storage; simply portion it into freezer-safe bags or containers.

 Marnirni-apinthi Building, Lot Fourteen,